-- Use resources for any purpose that is inappropriate or inconsistent with his/her relationship with AAIT LS. - Allow anyone to use or fail to protect his/her accounts (user IDs), passwords, and access assigned to him/her. - Access or attempt to access another user's accounts, passwords, computers, data, files, or email without authorization. - Misrepresent himself/herself or attempt to circumvent any data protection or network security measures. - Use network resources to gain or attempt to gain unauthorized access to remote computers. - Attach any equipment, including wireless access points, or install any software that could potentially impair the performance, integrity, or security of any AAIT LS computers, networks, or data.

-- -Attempt to decode passwords or data, or to monitor another user's communications. - -Deliberately perform an act that interferes with the operation of computers and/or network traffic. - -Engage in any activity that could be purposely harmful to systems or information such as creating or propagating viruses, disrupting services, damaging files, or making unauthorized modifications to data. - -Use resources for commercial, political, or profit-making purposes without authorization. - -Perform acts that are wasteful of computing resources or unfairly monopolize resources to the exclusion of other authorized users. - -Violate any software license agreements or terms and conditions. - -Infringe any copyright, including the unauthorized and infringing distribution of copyrighted materials through unauthorized peer-to-peer file sharing. - Engage in any other activity that does not comply with the General Principles presented above.
+- Use resources for any purpose that is inappropriate or inconsistent with his/her relationship with AAIT LS. - Allow anyone to use or fail to protect his/her accounts (user IDs), passwords, and access assigned to him/her. - Access or attempt to access another user's accounts, passwords, computers, data, files, or email without authorization. - Misrepresent himself/herself or attempt to circumvent any data protection or network security measures. - Use network resources to gain or attempt to gain unauthorized access to remote computers. - Attach any equipment, including wireless access points, or install any software that could potentially impair the performance, integrity, or security of any AAIT LS computers, networks, or data. - Attempt to decode passwords or data, or to monitor another user's communications. - Deliberately perform an act that interferes with the operation of school network traffic, or virtual class conducting channels. - Engage in any activity that could be purposely harmful to systems or information such as creating or propagating viruses, disrupting services, damaging files, or making unauthorized modifications to data. - Use resources for personal entertainment, commercial, political, or profit-making purposes without authorization. - Infringe any copyright, including the unauthorized and infringing distribution of copyrighted materials through unauthorized peer-to-peer file sharing. - Engage in any other activity that does not comply with the General Principles presented above.